UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

   pytest is pretty slick with this.
 It "Captures" the output from print calls, etc, and then only shows them to you if a test fails.
   So you can sprinkle print calls into your tests, and it won't clutter the output -- you'll only see it when a test fails, which is when you need it.

-This is a good exercise to go through -- if a new test fails, it lets you know that it is indeed working -- testing what it is supposed to test.
+This is a good exercise to go through -- if a new test fails, it lets you know that the test itself is working -- testing what it is supposed to test.

 So how do we get this test to pass?
 We need a new render method for ``OneLineTag``.
 For now, you can copy the render method from ``Element`` to ``OneLineTag``, and remove the newlines:

 .. code-block:: python

     class OneLineTag(Element):

         def render(self, out_file):
             # loop through the list of contents:
             for content in self.contents: